Best Medicare Supplement (Medigap) Plans for 2026

 Get in touch with a broker or buy directly through a Medicare Supplement company

 You no longer need a broker to buy a Medigap policy.
-However, brokers can offer some advantages over a do-it-yourself approach since they often have a strong understanding of the plans and prices in your area.
+However, brokers can offer some advantages over a do-it-yourself approach because they have a strong understanding of the plans and prices in your area.
 Remember that your Medigap costs depend in part on where you live, and plan availability varies by county.

 You can also buy a Medicare Supplement plan directly from a company's website.
 This is the quickest route to getting a Medigap policy.
 It's typically a good choice if you feel confident that you've identified the right plan and company for you.